Akshay Kumar Sends Out A Heart-warming Birthday Wish To His Son Aarav!

 Karate Kid

-The young lad, is very good at Karate and is learning other forms of Martial Arts as well.
+The young lad, is very good at karate and is learning other forms of martial arts as well.

 From teaching you how to climb a tree,to learning from you how to make a video call...Happy birthday to my favoritest human being 😘🤗 pic.twitter.com/z6Kx6A9MhI— Akshay Kumar (@akshaykumar) September 15, 2017